 LIHEAP is the primary source of heating and cooling assistance for some of the poorest families in the United States.
-In FY 2017, the number of households receiving heating and cooling assistance is expected to remain at about 6.1 million or about 19 percent of eligible households, with an average annual grant size of about \$458.
-In addition, 70 percent of recipient households have at least one vulnerable and at-risk member who is elderly or disabled, or have a child under the age of six.
+In FY 2017, the number of households receiving heating and cooling assistance is expected to remain at about 6.1 million or about 19% of eligible households.
+Of the recipient households, 83% have incomes of less than 125% of the federal poverty level and 66% have incomes below 100% of the federal poverty level.

+In addition, 70% of recipient households have at least one member who is elderly or disabled, or have a child under the age of six.
+Without this vital assistance, many of these families would be faced with the impossible choice of choosing between heating and cooling their homes, and paying for other necessities such as food and medications.